marczz/mzlinux_pages/social_networks/irc.md

     Firefox 3.5 and beyond support Mibbit as the default IRC protocol handler with support for encrypted SSL/TLS connections with the ircs:// URI.

+    In july 2021 «Access to Libera.Chat via Mibbit is not available due to repeated abuse.»

    -   [mibbit.com](https://mibbit.com/)
    -   [Mibbit client](https://chat.mibbit.com)
 -   [qwebirc](http://www.qwebirc.org/) (GPL-2.0)